msteenhagen/opera-ficta/fictionalworks.md

 # Resolving the puzzle: abstract entities and the reality/fiction divide

+I've pointed to a phenomenon that seems very well possible.
+I've constructed an example based on a fictional work in one of McEwan's novels.
+We've seen that the phenomenon (and so the example) is puzzling in light of the distinction between fictional and real entities.
+I now want to suggest a way to resolve the puzzlement.
+It's an explanation of how it is possible for fictional entities of the sort I discussed to make their entrance into the real world.

-I want to suggest that it is because they are abstract that certain fictional entities are able to make the jump into the real world, with some help of course.
+What is the explanation?
+In brief, i want to suggest that it is because they are abstract that certain fictional entities are able to make the jump into the real world, with some help of course.

-Being abstract is not sufficient for this kind of fiction-to-world jump to be possible, however.
+But notice, being abstract is not sufficient for this kind of fiction-to-world jump to be possible, however.
 In the next section I want to explain what more needs to be in place.

 # Notation